The Illustrious Vino Nobile

 Suggested parking is P8 (Via dei Filosofi, 53045) or P7 (Via dell'Oriolo, 53045) are fairly close to the city center.

-It wasn’t really until the Medici family, from the 1400’s till the 1500’s and then later in the 19th century that they area began to prosper.
-When peace was established between Florence and Siena, like many other towns, Montepulciano lost its importance as a military stronghold and started to decline.
+When peace was established between Florence and Siena, like many other towns, Montepulciano lost its importance as a military stronghold and started to decline, it took the Medici family's intervention to reclaim the swamp land to put it back on the road to fame and fortune.
 As soon as the area was reclaimed and the water was drained it took off once more.

 Read here for a virtual tour of Montepulciano